Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon/README.md

 - [ ] Include get-technologies.sh output in markdown
 - [ ] Implement uploading to imgur via their API
 - [ ] Record reports by date and check if there're any new findings worth to check out - Can be done with executing ```sdiff``` on each file in ```tools-io/``` but also with comparing markdown report
+- [ ] Make directory for Notes separate - after all the files in there would be filled the most frequent
 - [ ] Also make the possibility to include ignore.txt file to ignore these new findings ( If We want to prevent them from appearing )
 - [ ] Make separate shodan script with API key
 - [x] Make this script more colourful!